holographicSol/Detectionator/README.md

                 validation
                      |--------------> images

-Train from scratch.
-Train from pre-trained model.
-Select a dataset and hit train.
+Train from scratch or train from pre-trained model, select a dataset and hit train.

 -----